-Delicious keto pumpkin cupcakes that taste like autumn.
-The frosting is amazing – creamy and very flavorful.
+These moist and fluffy keto pumpkin cupcakes taste like autumn.
+The frosting is amazing - creamy and very flavorful.

 These cupcakes are amazing.
-They are tender and fluffy, very tasty even without the frosting.
+They're one of my favorite pumpkin desserts.
+They are tender and fluffy, and very tasty even without the frosting.

 Eggs: I use large eggs in most of my recipes, this one included.